swcarpentry-ja/carpentries-coc/policies/privacy.md

 ## 1. What information do we collect?

 We collect basic usage information in the form of logs from all visitors.
-When you visit any SCF-controlled website, our server logs your IP address, the time and duration of your visit, and the time and duration of the pages on our website you view.
+When you visit any TC-controlled website, our server logs your IP address, the time and duration of your visit, and the time and duration of the pages on our website you view.
 We may also capture information about your computer system, such as your browser type and operating system.